netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>features</b></td>
         <td>[]enum</td>
         <td>
           List of additional features to enable.
 They are all disabled by default.
 Enabling additional features might have performance impacts.
 Possible values are:<br> - `PacketDrop`: enable the packets drop flows logging feature.
 This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
-If the `spec.agent.eBPF.privileged` parameter is not set, an error is reported.<br> - `DNSTracking`: enable the DNS tracking feature.
-This feature requires mounting the kernel debug filesystem hence the eBPF pod has to run as privileged.
-If the `spec.agent.eBPF.privileged` parameter is not set, an error is reported.<br> - `FlowRTT` [unsupported (*)]: enable flow latency (RTT) calculations in the eBPF agent during TCP handshakes.
+If the `spec.agent.eBPF.privileged` parameter is not set, an error is reported.<br> - `DNSTracking`: enable the DNS tracking feature.<br> - `FlowRTT` [unsupported (*)]: enable flow latency (RTT) calculations in the eBPF agent during TCP handshakes.
 This feature better works with `sampling` set to 1.<br><br/>
         </td>
         <td>false</td>
       </tr><tr>